How to create a subscription business plan (+ free PDF template)

 They offer 3-month, 6-month, and 12-month subscriptions, with the price you’re paying for each month decreasing when you commit to longer-term subscriptions.

-Alternatively, you can also frame this in terms of subscription duration instead.
+You can also frame this in terms of subscription duration.

-For customers who want to be billed (and pay!) every month, companies typically increase the cost of the subscription box slightly, or remove perks such as free shipping.
+For customers who want to be billed every month, companies typically increase the cost of the subscription box slightly, or remove perks such as free shipping.

 Customers who opt to subscribe for an entire year and pay upfront, on the other hand, are rewarded with free shipping, or maybe even an additional box (the 13th month’s box!) free.